 Prepare graham cracker crumbs by one of two methods:

-1. Coarsely break crackers and place in the food processor.
-Process with the metal blade until finely pulverized; or…
+• Coarsely break crackers and place in the food processor.
+Process with metal blade until finely pulverized

-Add the sugar (if you want it sweeter) and melted butter, and combine all ingredients.
+Add sugar (if you are using) and melted butter and combine.
 This will require a few pulses in the food processor or a few seconds mixing by hand in a bowl.

-Press the crumbs into a 9-inch (23-cm) diameter pie pan, spreading them evenly over the bottom and sides.
+Press the crumbs into a 9 inch pie pan, spreading them evenly over the bottom and sides.

 Tips from Jane